+Chairman Kenney served as President of the Organization of MISO States from 2011 to 2013.
 As President of the Organization of MISO States, Chairman Kenney led efforts to enhance and strengthen the role of the state regulatory sector in the MISO market.
 His leadership resulted in enhanced authority for the OMS whereby the OMS has the ability to make certain filings pursuant to section 205 of the Federal Power Act.
 This major enhancement will provide state regulators increased ability to protect the consumers' interests.

 Prior to his appointment to the PSC, Chairman Kenney served as Missouri Attorney General Chris Koster's Chief of Staff.